rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 request with number 5, instead of sending the number `5` it sends the string `five` to cause the server to crash.

-If we start the server, then the client, the output looks as follows:
+If we start the server, then the client, the output looks as follows for the

-`server output`:
+server:

 ```
 $ python server-listen.py